dkemper01/grayscale-sass-master/README.md

-I do not take credit, for the designing of this template!

-The original version can be found at [Start Bootstrap](http://startbootstrap.com/) - [Grayscale](http://startbootstrap.com/template-overviews/grayscale/)
+This is a WURFL presentation created from the popular grayscale bootstrap template.
+I did not create the grayscale template.
+This is a derived work from the repo of same name.

 [Grayscale](http://startbootstrap.com/template-overviews/grayscale/) is a multipurpose, one page HTML theme for [Bootstrap](http://getbootstrap.com/) created by [Start Bootstrap](http://startbootstrap.com/).
 This template features various content sections and a Google Maps section with a custom map marker.

 ## What's different?